Destinations Greece The Cyclades Mykonos

 €€€

-On Platis Gialos beach next to the family hotel of the same name — a Cretan-Mykonian taverna under bamboo with a wood-fired oven and a kitchen that's been quietly serious about Mykonian ingredients for two decades.
-The honest beach lunch in the middle of the south-coast hotel strip.
-Cheaper than the nearby Nammos by a factor of three; better fava, fresher fish.
+On Platis Gialos beach next to the family hotel of the same name — a beach taverna under bamboo named for the owner’s father, a Mykonian fisherman — Greek-centered menu, serious kitchen, the honest beach lunch in the middle of the south-coast hotel strip.
+A fraction of what Nammos charges two beaches over.

 Fokos Taverna